Discover some common clothing superstitions for good luck.

 The same applies to socks.
 Putting on socks inside out without intension is good luck.
 You must wear them inside out all day to keep your luck.

-Clothing Superstitions: Buttons on your clothes
+Clothing Superstitions: Buttons

 It is time to check your clothes.
 Having an odd number of buttons on your garments is believed to bring you special luck.